Today is Dolores Huerta Day, and not just in California

 Huerta is celebrated elsewhere as well.

-Fort Worth, Texas, students now observe a César Chávez-Dolores Huerta Day of Service on March 25.
-Students in Austin, Texas, celebrate César Chávez-Dolores Huerta Day that same week.
+School districts in at least three Texas cities honor her: Fort Worth students now observe a César Chávez-Dolores Huerta Day of Service on March 25.
+Students in Austin celebrate César Chávez-Dolores Huerta Day that same week.
+And students in Houston, starting this year, will honor Huerta on May 31.

 In 1965, Huerta and César Chávez led a historic boycott and strike against the grape industry demanding better wages and working conditions for farm workers.
 The strike lasted more than five years and in the end, grape growers signed union contracts and agreed to give workers better pay, benefits, and protections.